 - a.
 In the normal course of business, the Company has an investment management services agreement with Eastspring, whereby the latter shall act as investment advisor to the Company on the management of both the Company's investments and the investment funds (see Note 11) in consideration for a quarterly service fee as may be mutually agreed upon on an annual basis. - b.
 The Company entered into a Service Level Agreement with PSA to provide infrastructure services aligned to agreed service hours and delivery performance targets.
-The services involve system availability and operation, service desk, network availability, back-up and recovery, change management, disaster recovery plans, system capacity, resource monitoring, among others.
-As at December 31, 2022, the Company has an outstanding payable to PSA amounting to 1.43 million which is presented as part of "Accrued expenses" in the statement of financial position. - c.
+The services involve system availability and operation, service desk, network availability, back-up and recovery, change management, disaster recovery plans, system capacity, resource monitoring, among others. - c.
 Transactions with PFL pertain to advances made by the Company on behalf of PFL for activities related to corporate social responsibilities in the Philippines. - d.
 Transactions with PAMTC pertain to various advances made by the Company on behalf of PAMTC for the cost incurred during the set-up of the latter.
 The Company also entered into a Shared Services Agreement with PAMTC, whereby the Company shall outsource labor services to PAMTC in consideration for a monthly fee for the labor and overhead charges.
-Moreover, the Company entered into Fund Management agreements with PAMTC whereby PAMTC will manage some of the Company's investment funds as well as its agents' savings funds.
-The Company also invested in PAMTC's UITF.
+In 2024, the ownership of PAMTC is already transferred to a third party (see Note 9). - e.
+These pertain to advances made by PCHL on behalf of the Company for the expenses covering software licenses and maintenance, training for regional agency leaders, agents' conference, among others.
+These are netted against the advances made by the Company on behalf of PCHL for the settlement of certain administration costs.
+Moreover, these also pertain to support services provided by PCHL to the Company related to insurance, regional partnership distribution, IT, anti-money laundering system, human resources, financial and actuarial, internal audit, and brand and corporate affairs, among others.